GaryHostt/BigQueryIntegration/README.md

 ![](/OIC/14.png)
 From the top right press create and then select the REST adapter.
 ![](/OIC/15.png)
-Input this base url.
+CORRECTION: [Input this base url](https://cloud.google.com/bigquery/docs/reference/rest/v2/tabledata/insertAll).
 We will put the rest of the URL in the orchestration.
 ![](/OIC/16.png)
 Scroll down to configure security, select API Key Based Authentication and paste your previously used, or a new token.
 ![](/OIC/17.png)